-The discovery of the JAK2 genetic mutation, JAK2 V617A, has helped in diagnosing PV.
+The discovery of the JAK2 genetic mutation, JAK2 V617F, has helped doctors diagnose people with PV.
 About 95 percent of those who have PV also have this genetic mutation.

-If your doctor thinks you have PV, you’ll be referred to a hematologist.
-This blood specialist will determine your treatment method.
-This usually consists of periodic phlebotomy, or blood drawing, along with a daily aspirin.
+If your doctor thinks you have PV, they’ll refer you to a hematologist.
+This blood specialist will help determine your treatment plan.
+This usually consists of periodic phlebotomy (blood drawing), along with a daily aspirin and other medications.

 Thrombosis is one of the most serious concerns in PV.
 It’s the clotting of blood in your arteries or veins.
-Symptoms of a blood clot depend on where the clot has formed.
+The severity of a blood clot depends on where the clot has formed.
 A clot in your:

 - brain can cause a stroke

-- heart would result in a heart attack or other coronary episode
+- heart would result in a heart attack or coronary episode

 - lungs would cause a pulmonary embolism

-- muscles would be a deep vein thrombosis
+- deep veins would be a deep vein thrombosis (DVT)

-Your spleen becomes enlarged while trying to filter out the excessive number of blood cells that are being created in your bone marrow.
+Your spleen becomes enlarged when it tries to filter out the excessive number of blood cells your bone marrow creates.
 If your spleen doesn’t return to its normal size with standard PV treatments, it may have to be removed.

-Myelofibrosis, also called the “spent phase” of PV, affects 15 percent of those diagnosed with PV.
-During this advanced stage, your bone marrow no longer produces cells that are healthy or function properly.
+Myelofibrosis, also called the “spent phase” of PV, affects around 15 percent of those diagnosed with PV.
+This occurs when your bone marrow no longer produces cells that are healthy or function properly.
 Instead your bone marrow is replaced with scar tissue.
 Myelofibrosis not only affects the number of red blood cells, but your white blood cells and platelets too.

-Advanced PV can lead to acute leukemia, or cancer of the blood and bone marrow.
+Long-term PV can lead to acute leukemia, or cancer of the blood and bone marrow.
 This complication is less common than myelofibrosis, but its risk increases with time.
 The longer an individual has PV, the higher the risk of developing leukemia.

 You may begin to feel tired or fatigued after a phlebotomy, especially if you’re having this procedure frequently.
-Your veins may also become damaged from the procedure.
+Your veins may also become damaged from having this procedure repeated.

 In some cases, a low-dose aspirin regimen can lead to bleeding.

 If you experience significant side effects from any of your treatments or medications, talk to your medical team.
-You and your hematologist will work together to find the right treatment.
+You and your hematologist can find the treatment options that work best for you.